LoshiniRP/DATA-SCIENCE-EX-NO-4/README.md

 data to a file.

 # ALGORITHM:
-STEP 1:Read the given Data.
+STEP 1: Read the given Data.

-STEP 2:Clean the Data Set using Data Cleaning Process.
+STEP 2: Clean the Data Set using Data Cleaning Process.

-STEP 3:Apply Feature Scaling for the feature in the data set.
+STEP 3: Apply Feature Scaling for the feature in the data set.

-STEP 4:Apply Feature Selection for the feature in the data set.
+STEP 4: Apply Feature Selection for the feature in the data set.

-STEP 5:Save the data to the file.
+STEP 5: Save the data to the file.

 # FEATURE SCALING:
 1. Standard Scaler: It is also called Z-score normalization.
 It calculates the z-score of each value and replaces the value with the calculated Z-score.
 The features are then rescaled with x̄ =0 and σ=1